Newborn Diaper Tracker Calculator - Track Baby Diaper Output

 What's Concerning

-- Reddish or pink spots in diaper: May be urate crystals (tiny orange or pink crystals), which are common and usually harmless in the first few days but should be mentioned to your pediatrician if they persist beyond day 3-4
+• Reddish or pink spots in diaper: These often turn out to be urate crystals (tiny orange or pink crystals that look alarmingly like blood).
+They're common and usually harmless in the first 2-3 days as baby passes concentrated urine, but mention them to your pediatrician if they persist beyond day 3-4 or if you're uncertain whether it's crystals or actual blood.

 Soiled Diapers by Age and Appearance